sehqlr/word-agent/features.md

 * Novel support, others later

-Up until Version 1.1, this program will have novels as the target project type.
-Support for academic papers, stage/screenplays, and other long works will be supported starting in version 1.1.
+Before v1.1, this program will have novels as the target project type.
+Support for academic papers, stage/screenplays, and other long works will be supported later.

 ##### Version Control System (starting v0.5)

 This feature will take ideas from programs like Git and Mercurial for version control of the project.
 Integration with external tools will begin in v1.3.

-My original plan was to include Mercurial as a part of the script, but it looks like that Mercurial is based on Python 2.x.

-With that in mind, I will design a simple VCS module for internal use.
+I will design a simple VCS module for internal use.
 It will probably use difflib quite a lot.

 ##### Cloud Collaboration (starting v0.7)

-This feature will use WebRTC technology, and possibly Node.js or some similar technology if needed, that connects instances of the program, so users can work on projects concurrently.
+This feature will connect instances of the program, so users can work on projects concurrently.
 This is where the VCS feature will come in handy, as the deltas can be traded in a data channel.